chanedwin/mlmutation/README.md

 ## Simulator Software

+Simulator software refers to the software used to generate simulated datasets for analysis, which is very useful as we can generate ground truths by perturbing known datasets.

 ___Pipelining Using NextFlow___

 The workflows in the training and analysis pipelines are managed using NextFlow (v0.21.3.3990), a Groovy based Domain Specific Language (DSL) that provides easy management of parallel pipelines consisting of dependent tasks organised as a directed acyclic graph (Tommaso et al., 2014).
 Nextflow was used to manage and coordinate the different steps in the pipelines to ensure reproducibility and scalability.

 _[simulators/pipelines](https://github.com/EdwinChanSingapore/mlmutation/tree/master/simulators/pipeline) contains all the pipelining software written in nextflow to automate simulator and variant calling processes._

 ___Variant Calling and Alignment___

 The sequence reads (FASTQ) from synthetic or real datasets are first aligned to the hg19 human reference genome using BWA (0.7.13) (Li, 2013) using the default settings.
 Following alignment, the alignment files (BAM) are used for variant calling with the following callers with their default settings: FreeBayes (v1.0.2-16); GATK Haplotype Caller (v3.7-0) and Unified Genotyper (v3.7-0); Samtools (v1.3.1); Pindel (v2.3.0) (Garrison & Marth, 2012; McKenna et al. 2010, DePristo et al. 2011; Li H, et al., 2009; Ye et al., 2009).

 _[simulators/scripts](https://github.com/EdwinChanSingapore/mlmutation/tree/master/simulators/scripts) contains the base scripts that control the running of the variant calling software, as well as the options used to run the variant callers._